Research, Benefits and Cautions.

 Those who need additional nutritional intake

-People over 55 who receive little sunshine, such as those in nursing homes
+People over 55 who receive little sunshine, such as those in nursing

 Pregnant or breastfeeding women